• Facebook

 Step 2: Deploy Implementation on Cache

-Deploy this class and any dependent assemblies on NCache by referring to Deploy Providers in Administrator’s Guide for help.
+Deploy this class and any dependent assemblies on NCache by referring to Deploy Providers in the Administrator’s Guide for help.

 Step 3: Invoke Entry Processor

-Once the IEntryProcessor interface is implemented (CustomEntryProcessor in previous step) and deployed on cache, you can execute the Entry Processor using the Invoke method in your client application.
+Once the IEntryProcessor interface is implemented (CustomEntryProcessor in the previous step) and deployed on cache, you can execute the Entry Processor using the Invoke method in your client application.

 The following code sample adds a bulk of items into the cache using the InsertBulk() method and then invokes the Entry Processor using the keys added to the cache, for which implementation has been provided in CustomEntryProcessor class.